lechnerc77/azd-compatibility-azure-function/README.md

   name: '${abbrs.storageStorageAccounts}${resourceToken}'
 ```

-In addition, we need to create a container inside of the storage account which is not foreseen in the current content of the `core` modules.
-To stay in line with the setup I created a new folder called `corelocal` where I centralized my own reusable modules.
+In addition, we need to create a container inside of the Storage Account which is not foreseen in the current content of the `core` modules.

+To stay in line with the setup I created a new folder called `corelocal` where I centralized my own reusable `.bicep` files.
 I also mimicked the sub-folder structure, so I added a folder `storage`.
-Now I could add my own Storage Account `bicep` file called `enhanced-storage-account.bicep`:
+Now I add my own Storage Account file `enhanced-storage-account.bicep`:

 ```bicep
 param environmentName string